1955 NSWRFL season

 The 1955 NSWRFL season was the 48th season of the New South Wales Rugby Football League.
 Ten teams from across Sydney competed for the NSWRFL Premiership J. J. Giltinan Shield during the season, which culminated in a replay of the previous year's Grand Final between the South Sydney and Newtown clubs.

 Season summary

-Halfway through the 1955 season Souths were in equal last place having won just three of nine matches.
-From that point they didn't lose another game, winning nine season encounters in a row before the finals.
-Eventually they finished fourth.
+Halfway through the 1955 season Souths were in equal 9th place having won just three of ten matches.
+From that point they didn't lose another game, winning eight season encounters in a row before the finals.
+Eventually they finished 4th.
 Had they lost a single one of these games they would have missed the finals.

 In the second last match of the regular season Souths met Manly-Warringah and were behind 4–7 with moments to go.
 Clive Churchill had broken his arm early in the game tackling Manly winger George Hugo but refused to leave the field.
 Souths lock Les Cowie managed to score a try in the corner and Churchill with a broken arm took a sideline conversion attempt that wobbled over the posts and won Souths the game.
 Churchill would take no part in Souths' 1955 finals campaign.